realisticbookindex/realistic-book-index/README.md

 the full 964 is not here and has to be taken from the book. `SOURCES.md` gives the ISBN, the page range and the extraction method.

-The fourteen collegiate program lists are not here either.
-They were retrieved on one day in 2026, and a replication should re-retrieve and re-date them rather than inherit a snapshot.

 ---